-Microsoft Teams - Accessibility & Usability Information KB
+Microsoft Teams - Accessibility & Usability Information

 This document summarizes the accessibility and usability barriers of the Microsoft Teams app identified during testing, as well as how to get help with meeting.